neonevm/neon-evm.docs/docs/governance/neon_daos/neon_daos.md

 * An idea for potential implementation is brought to an Assembly within a Focus Area.
 * Assembly participants discuss, review, and revise the proposed idea off-chain.
-* If a prelimiary consensus has been reached, the idea is fleshed out and finalized into a proposal, which includes instructions to automatically implement the desired changes.
+* If a preliminary consensus has been reached, the idea is fleshed out and finalized into a proposal, which includes instructions to automatically implement the desired changes.
-* The proposal is taken to a simple "Yes"/"No" vote, and eligible voters cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.
+* The proposal is taken to a simple "Accept"/"Reject" vote, and eligible voters cast votes (in the form of NEON tokens) for their preferred option, with 1 NEON being equivalent to one vote.

 ## Focus Areas Overview